zivlakmilos/magicbook/README.md

 - You want to use JavaScript to add interactivity to digital formats
 - You want an easy way to define custom elements that can look and behave differently in every format

-Although a small number of open source publishing frameworks already exists, it's very hard to find frameworks that are flexible enough to create modern, interactive books for the web while supporting print-ready PDF export too.
+Although a small number of open source publishing frameworks already exists, it's very hard to find frameworks that are flexible enough to create modern, interactive books for the web while also supporting print-ready PDF export.

 ## Getting Started